PGY1 Pharmacy/PGY2

 We welcome applications from non-U.S. citizens who have a “green card” (permanent resident status) or a current visa valid through the entire duration of the residency program.
 The Ohio State University pharmacy residency programs are NOT able to sponsor visas for pharmacy residents (PGY1 or PGY2).

-Staffing Requirement – 20 weekends per year
+PGY1: 24 weekends per year

-Completion of a Major Project
+Completion of a Major Research Project